suchipi/safety-match/README.md

 # safety-match

-`safety-match` provides pattern matching for JavaScript, TypeScript, and Flow.
+`safety-match` provides pattern matching for JavaScript and TypeScript.

-> Flow support is a work in progress and may not work for you.
-It's highly recommended to use TypeScript instead, if you can.

 ## High-level Explanation

-Pattern matching in JavaScript/Flow/TypeScript.
-When using Flow/TypeScript, it identifies non-exhaustive matches and knows the types of data included in variants.
+Pattern matching in JavaScript/TypeScript.
+When using TypeScript, it identifies non-exhaustive matches and knows the types of data included in variants.

-In short, it brings the user experience of Rust's enum pattern matching to TypeScript/Flow.
+In short, it brings the user experience of Rust's enum pattern matching to TypeScript.

 ## Why?